 Governance and community partnerships

 We are governed by an autonomous Board of Health and has strong community and inter-agency partnerships, for example, with NOSM University and Laurentian University.
 We have an enriched public health practice environment that fosters research, ongoing education, and the development of innovative programs and services.

 We work locally with individuals, families, the community and partner agencies to promote and protect health and to prevent disease.
 Public health programs and services are geared toward people of all ages and are delivered in a variety of settings including workplaces, day care and educational settings, homes, health care settings and community spaces.

 The public health system

-Public Health Sudbury & Districts is part of a provincial network of 36 non-profit public health agencies (Ontario Ministry of Health and Long-Term Care), funded jointly by local and provincial governments.
-Ontario’s public health system is comprised of these health units (public health agencies), the Public Health Branch of the Ministry of Health and Long-Term Care, public health laboratories, and primary health care providers.
+Public Health Sudbury & Districts is part of a provincial network of 34 non-profit public health agencies (Ministry of Health), funded jointly by local and provincial governments.
+Ontario’s public health system is comprised of these health units (public health agencies), the Public Health Branch of the Ministry of Health, public health laboratories, and primary health care providers.